macagua/scrumlatamcomunidad-indico-custom/README.md

 Following the Installation guides for [Production](https://docs.getindico.io/en/stable/installation/production/) environment.

-## Installing the Awesome theme plugin
+## Download the customization files

 Navigate to your Indico project and clone the theme repository: